kvchen/kvchen.github.io/_pages/cs61a/quiz06.md

 layout: post
 ---

+There are some [extra examples](../extra/disc06/) not on the worksheet that we went over during discussion.

 {% problem %}

 Implement a class `LoopList` that has a method `at_index`.
 If `at_index` is called with an index that is too large, the `LoopList` will loop around back to the beginning.